PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 18:53:35
+Last updated: 2024-04-02 18:54:09
-Random Quote: Wise men make more opportunities than they find. - Francis Bacon
+Random Quote: Fear makes strangers of people who would be friends. - Shirley MacLaine